What is the ECI?

 Who needs to file the ECI?

-Under this concession, firms which do not earn more than S$1 million for the financial year and whose ECI is NIL will not be required to file ECI for a particular year.
+- they do not earn more than S$1 million for the financial year and

 |Financial year-end||Due date for filing ECI||Period covered in the accounts||Year of Assessment (YA)||Due date for filing ECI for that particular YA|